DiamondLightSource/cothread/docs/user/catools.rst

   or if the most recent version is ok then the version number can be omitted as in the example.

-- Any :const:`EPICS_CA_` environment variables should be set at this point, before importing :mod:`cothread.catools` (see :ref:`environment` below).
+- Any :code:`EPICS_CA_` environment variables should be set at this point, before importing :mod:`cothread.catools` (see :ref:`environment` below).

 - Of course, the libraries must be imported.
-The :mod:`cothread.catools` library is a sub-module of the :mod:`cothread` library, and can be imported separately.
+The :mod:`cothread.catools` library is a sub-module of the :doc:`cothread<cothread>` library, and can be imported separately.

 - If :func:`camonitor` is being used then the program should suspend in an